Michigan Medical Marijuana Program: Contact Details

 Patients are still able to grow up to 12 plants at home, as long as they are kept in a secure area that’s enclosed as well as locked.
 Any plants being grown outdoors may not be “visible to the unaided eye” and can’t be accessible to the general public.

 Though there are protections in place for patients in possession of medical marijuana, there are few protections in the state of Michigan for medical marijuana patients in the workplace.
-Michigan is an “at-will state,” meaning that employers can fire employees at any point for any reason, and the current legislature does not have protections in place for patients who have received an official medical marijuana program.
+Michigan is an “at-will state,” meaning that employers can fire employees at any point for any reason, and the current legislation does not have protections in place for patients who have received an official medical marijuana program.
 Patients in the state of Michigan should navigate the legality of using medical marijuana while employed at their workplaces carefully.

 Michigan Medical Marijuana Telemedicine Services Online